-Beauty And The Beast’s Gay Moment Will Not Be Deleted!
+‘Beauty And The Beast’s’ Gay Moment Will Not Be Deleted

 — Beauty and the Beast (@beourguest) January 8, 2017

-Russia decided to classify the movie as appropriate for any one above the age of 16 but it had considered banning the movie all together.
+Russia decided to classify the movie as appropriate for any one above the age of 16, but it had considered banning the movie altogether.

-Singapore had strong views and was apparently concerned about the depiction of an LGBTQ character in Disney movie.
-Apparently believing that the movie was making an attempt to influence young children into thinking that homosexual ‘lifestyle’ is normal.
+Singapore had strong views and was apparently concerned about the depiction of an LGBTQ character in the Disney movie.
+Apparently believing that the movie was making an attempt to influence young children into thinking that homosexual “lifestyle” is normal.

-Jean Chong a Singapore gay rights activist said,
+Jean Chong a Singapore gay rights activist said the following.

-“When people protest over a gay character in a film, what they are really saying is that LGBTQ persons should not exist, and please go back to the closet,”
+“When people protest over a gay character in a film, what they are really saying is that LGBTQ persons should not exist, and please go back to the closet.”

 In 1991, audiences at New York’s Lincoln Center were presented with the first public screening of the animated version of Beauty and the Beast.
 Tonight, the live-action cast and filmmakers returned to Lincoln Center to introduce audiences to the brand new film. #BeOurGuest